Projects

 Processing.py (Python)

-The Python Mode of Processing is currently in development.
-If you’d like to help us improve the implementation of Python Mode and its documentation, please find us on Github.
 Python Mode for Processing was chiefly developed by Jonathan Feinberg, with contributions from James Gilles and Ben Alkov.
 The Python Mode examples, reference, and tutorials were ported and/or created by James Gilles, Allison Parrish, and Miles Peyton.
 Casey Reas, Ben Fry, Daniel Shiffman, and Golan Levin provided guidance and encouragement.
+The Python Mode of Processing currently needs a new maintainer.

-If you’d like to help us improve the implementation of Python Mode and its documentation, please find us on Github!
+If you’d like to help maintain Python Mode and its documentation, please find us on Github!